 The Bank operates a Whistleblowing scheme, allowing employees to make an anonymous and confidential concern about the actions of business partners, managers and other employees.

 The scheme can be used for anything of concern including corruption, human rights violations and other areas of concern.
-These are then independently investigated.
+These concerns are then investigated independently.